Connect with others who understand.

 How Do Other Health Conditions Affect Lymphoma?

-When someone has more than one health condition at the same time, the conditions are known as comorbidities.
-Comorbid conditions can influence your treatment options and possibly your prognosis.
+When you have more than one health condition at the same time, these are called comorbidities.
+They can affect your treatment options and prognosis.

 A Dutch study of 904 people with NHL found the following conditions were prevalent in people with NHL: